ZervioUK/docs/Database/Database Overview.md

 VALUES(uuid(), 4, '341824f0-98c1-11ee-849b-42010a9a000f', 1, 180, 1);
 ```

-Here is how to find all activities for a specific property using
+Here is how to find all activities for a specific property

 ```sql
 select a.* from proptech.activity a